ouspg/CloudAndNetworkSecurity/7. Security of Internet: The Big Picture/README.md

 Use the bgp.tools website and its API (and/or other tools) to gather data on Finnish AS numbers, routing tables, and internet structure.
 Ensure that the visualization addresses key questions posed in Teemu's lecture, providing insights into AS relationships, routing efficiency, and network structure.

 ```
-Return a quick summary of the questions asked and cite your sources, and provide the visualization you created.
+Return a quick summary of the questions asked and cite your sources,
+and provide the visualization you created.
 ```

 ### D) Potential threats (0.15p)
 Explain whether IP addresses alone are sufficient for making routing decisions and explore the role of routing algorithms/protocols in optimizing network performance and reliability.
-Explain potential threats if an attacker gains access to a DNS server and how DNS can be exploited as a tool for malicious activities.
+Explain potential threats if an attacker gains access to a DNS server and how DNS can be exploited for malicious activities.

 ```
 Return a quick summary of the questions asked